designgears/Manjaro-SteamOS/Instructions for install.md

 # /home/YOURUSERNAME/.steam/registry.vdf

-Add the following line  "CompletedOOBE"  "1"  This must be added at the end of the English entry,and before "SourceModInstallPath"
+Add the following line  "CompletedOOBE"  "1" (with the quotes" This must be added at the end of the English entry,and before "SourceModInstallPath"
-Press Enter at the end of English line to create a space then enter the conpleted command.
+Press Enter at the end of English line to create a space then enter the CompletedOOBE command.

 "language"		"english"
 "CompletedOOBE"		"1"